Ernie Accorsi

-Ernest William Accorsi Jr. (born October 29, 1941) is a former American football executive.
+Ernest William Accorsi Jr. (born October 29, 1941) is an American former professional football executive.
 He served as the general manager of three teams in the National Football League (NFL): the Baltimore Colts, Cleveland Browns, and New York Giants.

 Education and early career

 A 1963 graduate of Wake Forest University with a Bachelor of Arts in Communication and membership in Theta Chi.
 Accorsi served in the U.S. Army before getting his start in sports as a reporter for The Charlotte News.
 He later wrote for The Baltimore Sun and The Philadelphia Inquirer before moving to the athletic departments at Saint Joseph's University and then Penn State.
 He served as Penn State's Assistant Sports Publicity Director in the late 1960s.

 Pro football career

 Accorsi began his NFL career in 1970 with the Baltimore Colts as its director of public relations, and worked on then-NFL Commissioner Pete Rozelle's staff in the league office from 1975 before rejoining the Colts two years later as an assistant general manager.